Expanded Functions for the Dental Team

 - Cement temporary crowns and bridges with temporary cement

 - Make alginate impressions for diagnostic casts

 Minimum of six months of experience as a general practice chair-side dental assistant or hygienist is required.
-A form will be provided upon registration to certify experience.
+The following form must be completed:

 All necessary supplies and instruments will be provided, with the exception of:

 - Two or four-hole slow speed handpiece with contra-angle and prophy angle

 - Two natural posterior teeth mounted in stone (no advanced decay on occlusal surfaces, but incipient decay is acceptable).

 Meets certification requirement for dental auxiliaries in Florida and Georgia per Florida Statutes, Section 466.024(6) and Board of Dentistry Rule 64B5-16.005